 The Rossland Historical Museum & Archives Association was established by the Rossland Rotary Club in the basement of the Rossland Court House in 1954 and was incorporated under the BC Societies Act in March of 1955.
 The present museum was built on the site of the Black Bear mine in 1967 as a Canadian Centennial project thanks to Jack McDonald, Roger Terhune, and many other dedicated community members.
 The underground mine tour of the Black Bear Mine ran from 1967 to 2010, but is now permanently closed – we are currently exploring other options to replace the mine tour.

-The Association is governed by a Board of Directors who are:
+The Association is governed by a Board of Trustees who are:

 Libby Martin – President